 My one caveat to all of this is first and foremost, LISTEN TO YOUR BODY.
 Don’t push it, or force yourself to do anything if you’re tired.
 And if you have great energy but you worked out hard the day before, try an active recovery day.

 In need of some things to do on your Active Recovery days?
 I’ve got you covered!
 Variety is the spice of life after all, so here are the…

 Top 10 things you can do on your Active Recovery Days

 I absolutely love hiking on my active recovery days.
 It’s such a great way to get outside and connect with nature.
 It aways reminds me just how much beauty there is to be seen, and how grateful I am to live in this amazing world.

 Hiking is also a great way to disconnect with the outside world and tune into yourself.
 It allows for deeper connection and gives you that healthy dose of Vitamin D!

 It’s a great activity to do with friends, too.
 In this pic, I was hiking in Palm Desert, CA with my bestie JJ Virgin Thanksgiving morning.

 We had an amazing and unforgettable conversation – as one does with a great friend, when inspired by nature!

 2. Go for a Walk

 Walking is a great low impact cardiovascular exercise that can be done outside or inside.
 I love walking because it gives me time to myself, and often time with my doggies.
-I also love listening to a Podcast while I’m walking to get me thinking outside the box and inspire me creatively.
+I also love listening to a Podcast or an audiobook while I’m walking to get me thinking outside the box and inspire me creatively.